architjain/ws-lambda-at-edge/Lab1_Security/README.md

 * In the `Distribution ID` field, find the CloudFront distribution created for this workshop.
 * Choose the default cache behavior, that is currently the only behavior in the distribution that matches all URI paths with the `*` wildcard.
 * Choose `Origin Response` event type to trigger the function.
 We want to add the security headers every time we receive a response from the origin so that the modified response would be cached together with the added security headers in the CloudFront cache.
-* Confirm a global replication of the function by choosing `Enable trigger and replicate`
+* Confirm the global replication of the function by clicking `Enable trigger and replicate`

 ![x](./img/add-trigger2.png)